-A 3m landscape setback is proposed throughout the CEMU area, while developments along Ferris Road and Mount Cottrell Road must include a 5m landscape setback.
+A 3 metres landscape setback is proposed throughout the CEMU area, while developments along Ferris Road and Mount Cottrell Road must include a 5 metres landscape setback.
 The goal of the landscape setbacks is to ensure a soft landscape foreground to the built form behind and a general 'greening' of the entire CEMU area.